-The MA Department of Public Health, in collaboration with the MA Department of Elementary and Secondary Education, developed nutrition standards for certain foods and drinks sold or provided during the school day.
+The Massachusetts Department of Public Health, in collaboration with the Massachusetts Department of Elementary and Secondary Education, developed nutrition standards for certain foods and drinks sold or provided during the school day.

-The nutrition standards apply to competitive foods and beverages sold or made available in public schools 30 minutes before the beginning of the school day until 30 minutes after the school day ends.
-The standards apply to foods and beverages sold or provided in:
+The nutrition standards apply to competitive foods and beverages sold or made available in public schools from midnight before to 30 minutes after the end of the official school day.
+The Massachusetts standards have been aligned with USDA federal standards for competitive foods and beverages and apply to foods and beverages sold or provided in:

 - School cafeterias offered as à la carte items